pbnath/kubernetes-the-hard-way/docs/07-bootstrapping-etcd.md

 Kubernetes components are stateless and store cluster state in [etcd](https://etcd.io/).
 In this lab you will bootstrap a two node etcd cluster and configure it for high availability and secure remote access.

+If you examine the command line arguments passed to etcd in its unit file, you should recognise some of the certificates and keys created in earlier sections of this course.

 ## Prerequisites

 The commands in this lab must be run on each controller instance: `controlplane01`, and `controlplane02`.
 Login to each of these using an SSH terminal.